-Through the early fall, we're hosting book launch and speaking events across the province with the authors of the newly published Salmon Wars: the Dark Underbelly of Our Favourite Fish.
+Through the fall, we're hosting book launch and speaking events across the province with the authors of the newly published Salmon Wars: the Dark Underbelly of Our Favourite Fish.
 With the force of this damning industry exposé behind us, we're calling on our leaders to put a stop to the expansion of salmon farming in our own waters.

 FRIDAY, AUG.
 26